-This is hands-down the best pumpkin muffin recipe I’ve ever tried.
-These sweet, dense muffins are packed with pumpkin flavor and topped with a sweet brown sugar crumble!
+This is hands-down the best pumpkin muffin recipe I've ever tried.
+These sweet, dense muffins are packed with pumpkin flavor and topped with a sweet brown sugar streusel crumble topping!

 It may be 90 degrees in Georgia but as soon as the calendar says September, it's pumpkin time in my world!
 One of the first recipes I make each fall are these amazing bakery-style Pumpkin Muffins.
 Once you try them, you'll see why!

-I based this recipe off a combination of Libby’s Pumpkin Muffins and my own blueberry muffins recipe.
 I reduce the salt and sugar a bit in the Libbys muffin recipe and added the crumble topping of my bakery-style blueberry muffins.
 The result is a super easy, delicious muffin that will be an essential part of your autumn baking list!

 If you have pumpkin, you probably have everything you need for this easy recipe:

 - baking soda

 - brown sugar

 This recipe is very fast to pull together, which is all the more reason to try it as soon as you can!

 - Mix the wet and dry ingredients separately, then blend together to make the muffin batter.

 - Cut butter into a mixture of flour, brown sugar, and spices to form that delectable streusel crumb topping.